fargolo/genr-utils/README.md

 # genr-utils
+Legacy code.
-Legacy code of general utilities I developed when I worked as a private consultant for researchers.
-Use at your own risk.
+Old tools I've built when working as a consultant for researchers.